victorlrz/03-Blockchain-Programming/README.md

   We create a connection and commit each "tuples".

 #def trackupdates(setTableName,setTableName1, pair, duration):
   We get the first_date in our previous candle dataset (the most recent).
 Then we get the           current_date and we do the difference between those dates.
-We convert the difference between these dates in second.
+We convert the difference between those dates in    seconds.
+Then, we calculate the number of loop needed (in function of the granularity chosen by the user) and get candles data.
+Then we create the check_updates table and insert candles data.

+#def refreshDataSQlite(setTableName, pair):
+  Store the trade data in SQlite

+#Dictionnary
+  They are used in the main, easier to choose pair, duration and display data.

 ## 9. Create an order
 In this part, the user has to enter three parameters of his **Coinbase Pro Sandbox** account (https://public.sandbox.pro.coinbase.com):
 - his API Key